SocalSam/ChooseToCode/CSS.md

 ````
 Now, save and refresh your browser to see the formatting updates that we have made.

 Oops!
 We have a problem.
-All of the \<h2> tags were updated to be red and that is not what we wanted.
+All of the \<h2> tags were updated to be the red and that is not what we wanted.
 We only wanted our list titles to be red.

 One of the ways we can fix this is to change our selectors to be more specific.
 For example, the following selector would tell the style only to be applied to \<h2> tags inside of the \<aside> tag.